 Most of our lessons are private, although we occasionally do small-group lessons (usually no more than two or three students per group lesson).
 By having private or small-group lessons, the student receives much more individual attention and is able to progress more safely and quickly.
 Smaller lesson sizes also keep the horses happier, because their student-riders are educated about how to consider their horse’s needs and the student and horse develop a better relationship.
 Advanced students sometimes have larger group (3-4 students) lessons so that they may observe their peers in action and discuss training ideas and techniques.

 Lessons are generally one hour long, which includes approximately 30 minutes for grooming and tacking up, followed by 30 minutes of riding.
 Once you can tack up, steer and control your horse, you can advance to dressage or jumping lessons.
 These advanced lessons do NOT including tacking up time and you will be expected to come early to groom and tack up your horse.

 We have two riding instructors that have different specialties.
-PK Theobald is our western and ground school trainer; she does most of the beginner lessons, laying a strong riding foundation in rider and horse safety.
+PK Theobald is our western and ground school trainer; she builds a strong riding foundation in rider and horse safety.
 PK also teaches all of the ground school or Natural Horsemanship lessons (from beginning through advanced).
 Lisa Sikkink is our dressage trainer; she teaches most of the jumping and dressage lessons for the more advanced riders.
+She helps riders of any discipline improve their seat through biomechanics.
 You can find out more about our instructors on our “Our People” page.